-The review comes after a significant decrease in the number of lodgements that were recorded last year, down 37.9% from the previous year according to statistics released by the DIBP.
+The review comes after a significant decrease in the number of lodgements that were recorded last year, down 37.9% from the previous year according to DIBP.

 Minister Cash said the aim of the review would be to provide recommendations as to ways in which the migration process could be simplified for employers and businesses, whilst ensuring the program is being used for its intended purposes.

 ‘The review will aim to provide recommendations on how to maintain the integrity of the 457 visa programme, while not placing unnecessary administrative burdens on business,’ she said.

 ‘This is in line with the government’s commitment to evidence based productivity reform.’

 Managing Director of Migration Solutions, Mark Glazbrook said that he is excited by the announcement, and is hopeful that a regional 457 visa would be identified as a solution.